blkFinch/blkfinch.github.io/_notes/Public/The Emerald Tablet.md

 >That which is below is like that which is above and that which is above is like that which is below

 [[As Above, So below- As below, so above]]

+### Foundational To Magic, Alchemy and Hermeticism

+>Nothing surpasses and nothing equals as a summary of all the doctrines of the old world the few sentences engraved on a precious stone by Hermes and known as the 'emerald tablet'... it is all of magic on a single page

+-- [[Eliphas Levi]], The History of Magic